rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAwsNative.md

 - There is a single argument of type ExcludeAwsNativeEbsVolumesFromSnapshotInput.
 - Returns System.String.
-### protectionaccountadd
-This endpoint is deprecated.

-- There is a single argument of type AwsNativeProtectionAccountAddRequest.
-- Returns AwsNativeProtectionAccountAddResponse.
 ### startaccountdisablejob
 Starts a job to disable a specific AWS Native account.
 When complete, the job will disable protection for the specified AWS Native account.